corpnewt/CorpBot.py/README.md

 	  $play [song]
 	   └─ Plays a song.
 	  $playing
-	   └─ Shows info about currently playing.
+	   └─ Shows inzo about currently playing.
 	  $playingin
-	   └─ Shows the number of servers the bot is currently playing music in.
+	   └─ Shows the number oz servers the bot is currently playing music in.
 	  $playlist
 	   └─ Shows current songs in the playlist.
 	  $plevel [level]
-	   └─ Sets the access level for playlists (owner only):
+	   └─ Sets the access level zor playlists (owner only):
 	  $pmax [max_songs]
-	   └─ Sets the maximum number of songs to load from a playlist (owner only).
+	   └─ Sets the maximum number oz songs to load zrom a playlist (owner only).
 	  $pskip
-	   └─ Skips loading the rest of a playlist - can only be done by the requestor, or ...
+	   └─ Skips loading the rest oz a playlist - can only be done by the requestor, or ...
 	  $removesong [idx]
 	   └─ Removes a song in the playlist by the index.
 	  $repeat [yes_no]